Friday, July 4th:

-Alex Gerage a volunteer from Illinois has just sent us over 3000 comics to be sent to the troops.
-He first learned about Books for Troops in the spring of 2012 when he read an article about Ellen's efforts to send comics to the soldiers after realizing from many of their responses how popular they were.
+Alex Gerage, a BFT volunteer from Illinois, has just sent us over 3000 comics to be sent to the troops.
+He first learned about Books For Troops, Inc. in the spring of 2012 when he read an article about BFT's efforts to send comics to the soldiers after realizing from many of their responses how popular they were.
 As a fan of comics and interested in an opportunity to give back to the military, Alex joined Books for Troops in June of 2012 as its first "out of state member" His sole goal was to share his love of superheroes with those who serve, and provide them a means of escape from their daily sacrifices and hardships.

 What began as donating a few issues from his modest comic collection has since grown into a comprehensive effort to bring thousands of comics to the American troops all over the country in the VA hospitals and deployed around the world, especially those in combat zones.
-With the help of family, friends, three Chicagoland comic book stores and (counting) , Alex has organized a series of comic book drives, fundraisers and individual donations on behalf of Books for Troops.
-In total, Alex has helped send over 7000comics and raise over $500 in donations, as well as encourage another company in the Chicago area to donate another $500 to alleviate the shipping costs from Illinois to Clifton Park.
-These totals are growing by the week.
+With the help of family, friends, three Chicago comic book stores and (counting) , Alex has organized a series of comic book drives, fundraisers and individual donations on behalf of Books for Troops.
+In total, Alex has helped send over 10,000 comics.

 Alex has decided to send the comics directly from his home to the troops and the hospitals.
 This requires a lot of extra work on his part, but lessens our work load considerably and even better cuts in half our expense of sending the comics.
-Previously Alex either had to raise the money to send the comics to us or we had to send him money for their postage and then we had to box them and pay the postage again to send them to the troops.
+Previously Alex paid the postage to send the comics to us and then we paid again to send them to Afghanistan or the hospitals.
 Now he is willing to do his own boxing and sorting and mail them directly, saving us paying for them twice.
 Thanks, Alex.
 Even from Illinois you are a great volunteer making a huge difference for our troops.
 They will never stop loving the comics you so magically make appear.
 You create smiles in places where they are seldom seen.
 You must sleep soundly at night knowing what happiness you create.